Siddyboy/clock-pulsynetic/README.md

-# clocksol
+# Pulsynetic Clock Project

-Solonoid Operated Clock
+A project to rebuild the 'Edward Glasgow 3' solonoid operated clock inherited from CJCK.

-A project to power up CJCK's solenoid operated wall clock.
+Currently driven using a PIC and an oscillator.

-Solenoid needs to be fired every 15 seconds to drive the mechanical clock mechanism.
+Change to use arduino and possibly an RTC.